Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What qualities should I have?

-Detailed description of the tasks and activities of a compliance officer
+Tasks and activities as a compliance officer in detail

 The tasks of a compliance officer are diverse and include both preventive and reactive activities.
 The main tasks include reviewing and adapting internal guidelines to ensure that the company always complies with current legal requirements.
 This includes regularly adapting the guidelines to new legal requirements.
 In addition, the compliance officer carries out audits and risk analyses to identify and minimize potential risks in business processes.